CB-AccountStack/AccountStack/MIMIC-INTEGRATION.md

 - **Usage:** Deploy workflow uses `guru-actions/kubeconfig@1.16` action

 **Current situation:**
-- Stuart has a dedicated cluster for demo purposes
+- Stu has a dedicated cluster for demo purposes
 - Can generate KUBECONFIGs for demo users
 - Currently manual: users must add KUBECONFIG to environment after Mimic creates it